bitsteller/witica/doc/client/witica.md

 * `itemId`: the id of the item to be requested

-**Example:** Let’s say `display()` is a function that needs the metadata of an item to display it, then you write
+**Example:** Let’s say you need to access to the metadata of an item, then you write

 	var item = Witica.getItem(“itemId”)
-	if (item.isLoaded) {
-		display(); //executed if the item was already in cache }
-	item.loadFinished.addListener(this,display); //executed if the item was not in cache but metadata has been loaded now and on every future update of the item
+	var request = item.requestLoad(true, function() {
+			//code executed when item has been loaded or updated
+			//safe to access item.metadata here…
+	});

-Make sure to remove the listener when the display function should no longer be called on updates.
-If you only what to execute the function once and not for incoming updates, remove the listener directly in the beginning of the `display` function.
+	//… when the code in the callback block should no longer be called on updates of the item at some point call: request.abort();

 ## Witica.loadItem()